SSO Setup Overview¶

 -

 Layer 2 — Oracle Token Exchange: AgentCube exchanges the user's identity for an Oracle-scoped access token via the OCI Identity Domain.
-All Oracle API calls are made as the authenticated user.
+All API calls are made as the authenticated user.

 sequenceDiagram